>

 It is a popularly held belief that excessive grieving over the deceased destroys their peace and that tears wet the shroud or even, as reported in Ireland, pierce a hole in the dead.
 This widespread supernatural ballad is commonly is associated with two tunes, both of which are beautiful.

-Louis Killen learnt The Unquiet Grave from Brian Ballinger and sang in on his 1993 CD A Bonny Bunch.
+Louis Killen sang The Unquiet Grave on his 1993 CD A Bonny Bunch.
+He noted:

 Steeleye Span sang One True Love in 1998 on their CD Horkstow Grange, and they recorded The Unquiet Grave in 2009 for their CD Cogs Wheels and Lovers.
 Tim Harries commented in the former album’s notes: